ST. CROIX INSIGHTS

-Man…the older I get……when I look at all the stuff I’ve gathered over the years, I can’t believe it.
-Wife, 2 kids, dog (he’s the only minimalist in the family) and myself.
-We’ve packed our entire house up and we have been working on downsizing.
-We just don’t need as much space….space just to store 90% of what we truly never use but think we might.
-Let me prove it to you.
+First off, the older I get……when I look at all the stuff I’ve gathered over the years, I can’t believe it.
+Apart from the dog, who is the only minimalist in the family, we have so much.
+In time, we’ve packed our entire house up and we have been working on downsizing.
+Rather than storing 90% of what we truly never use but think we might, we are looking for less space.

-As we were packing, we discovered we have three crockpots and one pressure cooker.
-So essentially, 4 cookpots.
-Yes, I’m embarrassed to even share this, but I know I’m not alone.
-Many of you reading this are already in this club; you have too much stuff you’ve never use.
-And one day, if you haven’t already, you’ll discover you have too much stuff too.
+During the packing, we discovered we have three crockpots and one pressure cooker.
+Thus, 4 cookpots.
+Certainly, I’m embarrassed to even share this, but I know I’m not alone.
+In the same, many of you reading this are already in this club; you have too much stuff you’ve never use.
+One day, if you haven’t already, you’ll discover you have too much stuff too.

-We rented a 10’ x 20’ storage unit that was also 20+ high.
-The movers had to stack high just to fit all our “stuff” in.
-We completely filled the storage unit up and thank goodness Mom had space in her home.
+First, we rented a 10’ x 20’ storage unit that was also 20+ high.
+Then the movers had to stack high just to fit all our “stuff” in.
+In the end, we completely filled the storage unit up and thank goodness Mom had space in her home.
 Today, storage units are in high demand and they aren’t cheap.

-At one point, you bought your stuff (junk).
+Previously, you purchased your stuff (junk).
 Too often, people run out of space and now have pay to store their stuff.
-I can’t think of a bigger business that rips you off.
+Seriously, I can’t think of a bigger business that rips you off.
 But, we do it to ourselves.
-We become emotionally attached to our stuff even though we only use 10% of our stuff 90% of the time.
-I also struggle with this at times.
-Mrs. Anderson might disagree with this at the time…..
+Then we become emotionally attached to our stuff even though we only use 10% of our stuff 90% of the time.
+Likewise, I struggle with this at times.
+Although Mrs. Anderson might disagree with this at the time…..

-So in the efforts of not paying to move stuff 3 times, I’m working on going through all our “stuff” to truly keep what I’m only going to use.
-This isn’t going to be easy, but I’m going to try my best.
+Unlike my previous moving habits, I’m working on going through all our “stuff” to truly keep what I’m only going to use.
+Obviously, this isn’t going to be easy, but I’m going to try my best.